liangbodeng/mysmtp/README.md

-# A simple mock SMTP server that saves all incoming emails to local file system

 ## What is this?

 This is a simple mock SMTP server that saves all the incoming emails to a folder in the local file system.